TobyBaril/EarlGrey/README.md

 You are ready to go!
 Just remember to activate the _intel_ terminal, then the conda environment before running Earl Grey.

+# Docker Container

-# A Docker container has been generated with none of Dfam 3.9, but with script generation to source required partitions
+A Docker container has been generated with none of Dfam 3.9, but with script generation to source required partitions

 I try to keep an up-to-date container in docker hub, but this might not always be the case depending on if I have had time to build and upload a new image.
 Currently, the recommended image ready for use is `-nodfam` version.
 Upon running the container interactively and running the command `earlGrey`, instructions will print to `stdout` and a script that you can use will be placed in `/usr/local/share/RepeatMasker/Libraries/famdb/` when the container is running.